 Private Patient Services

-**Private Patient services are not currently available at University Hospitals Plymouth NHS Trust.
+Private patient services are available at University Hospitals Plymouth NHS Trust.

 You or your relatives might prefer to be treated privately.
-As a private patient with Plymouth Hospitals NHS Trust, you will have all the convenience and comfort of private care at the same time enjoying the high-quality facilities and expertise of a top-class teaching hospital.
+As a private patient with University Hospitals Plymouth NHS Trust, you will have all the convenience and comfort of private care at the same time enjoying the high-quality facilities and expertise of a top-class teaching hospital.

 We can offer a wide range of inpatient and outpatient care and procedures including: